 I noticed when I walk, I feel a certain level of calmness overtaking me.
-This calm coupled with the brisk walking (especially in the evenings) has allowed me to sleep much better and more importantly it has helped me sleep through the night.
+This calm coupled with brisk walking (especially in the evenings) has allowed me to sleep much better and more importantly it has helped me sleep through the night.

 Walking vs. Running